Identity is the foundation of a private and permissioned Blockchain network. It encompasses the following:

 This applies not just to the on-chain data and transaction, but also to the stack of services that sit alongside the chain to make up the B2B stack.

-However, non of this is relevant without confidence of the real business entity that is behind a public key based identity being used at runtime.
+However, none of this is relevant without confidence of the real business entity that is behind a public key based identity being used at runtime.

 This is where an infrastructure is critical for binding verifiable organizational identity to keys and other technical identities used in the system.